Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Apache HTTP Server might be a bit more popular than LaunchDarkly.
-We know about 50 links to it since March 2021 and only 37 links to LaunchDarkly.
+Based on our record, Apache HTTP Server should be more popular than LaunchDarkly.
+It has been mentiond 71 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • How to Add Paid Features to Your SaaS Apps

 This kind of goes without saying since it's the opposite of the first don't I listed, but it's worth restating and giving some examples.
 Using tools from third parties means taking advantage of what they have done so you don't have to do that work.
 This means you are free to build things that make your app special.
 I like to use feature flag tools for this.
-Some examples are LaunchDarkly, Split, and AWS App... - Source: dev.to / 23 days ago
+Some examples are LaunchDarkly, Split, and AWS App... - Source: dev.to / about 2 years ago

 • Pivoting a million dollar DevTool startup